jsem-nerad/raspi-fm/README.md

 # How does it work?

-If you are interested, here is a description of this project
+If you're interested, here's an overview of how this project works.

 ## Files